-- A. Floor Area Ratio.
-Projects that include non-residential space, including mixed-use, shall not exceed the allowable floor area ratio (FAR) set in Map 6.1-2. - Areas used exclusively for vehicle and bicycle parking and loading shall be excluded from FAR calculations. - 2.
-In mixed-use projects, residential uses are included in FAR calculations. - This maximum is based on gross site area; a reduction in buildable area due to dedications/ easements shall not reduce allowable maximums.
+- Floor Area Ratio.
+Projects that include nonresidential space, including mixed-use, shall not exceed the allowable floor area ratio (FAR) set in Map 6.1-2. - 1.
+In mixed-use projects, residential floor area is included in FAR. - 2.
+Areas used exclusively for vehicle and bicycle parking and loading are excluded from FAR. - 3.
+This maximum is based on gross site area; a reduction in buildable area due to dedications/ easements shall not reduce allowable maximums.